Dealing with Patent Drawing Rejection Due to Hatch Patterns

 Drawing Errors That Can Result in Patent Rejection

-Even though it is not mandatory to include drawings in a patent application, practitioners often choose to visually describe the invention to aid the examiner’s understanding.
-While patent drawings strengthen the application, any inconsistency or inaccuracy can result in a patent drawing rejection.
+Even though it is not mandatory to include drawings in a patent application, practitioners often choose to describe the invention to aid the examiner’s understanding visually.
+While patent drawings strengthen the application, any inconsistency or inaccuracy can result in the rejection of a patent drawing.
 Therefore, patents often face rejection due to the drawing errors mentioned below:

-1. Difference/inconsistencies between submitted claims and the drawing
+1. Difference/inconsistencies between the submitted claims and the drawing

 2. Poor line quality and uneven lines

-3. Incorrect or lack of hatching in a sectional view
+3. Incorrect or a lack of hatching in a sectional view

 4. Design drawings with improper and poor shading